 In 2009, FRRR established the stand-alone CATCH program, to provide focused support for these areas, with five rounds running over six years.

 We have since streamlined our program offering, and projects relating to culture, arts, tourism, history and heritage are now funded through other programs, such as SRC.

 The REACH program was established in 2009 to support the delivery of early childhood education across rural and remote Australia.
 The program ran for three years and subsequently informed the creation of the REAPing Rewards program.

-This program provided support for projects ranging from repairing minor infrastructure, such as community meeting places, providing equipment to help communities fundraise or provide local support, such as BBQs and trailers, to projects that enhanced community connectivity, wellbeing and resilience.
+This program was set up immediately following the 2009 Victorian bushfires to provided support for community recovery.
+Projects ranged from repairing minor infrastructure, such as community meeting places, providing equipment to help communities fundraise or provide local support, such as BBQs and trailers, to projects that enhanced community connectivity, wellbeing and resilience.

 Rural Education Program (REP)

 The drought of the 2000’s was one of the worst on record, causing devastation of agricultural production and the social and economic heart of rural communities.
 The Rural Education Program (REP) was established in 2002 as a short-term response to concerns about the effect of drought on children living in rural and remote areas of Australia.

 The program ran for eight years (2002 – 2010) and funded 385 projects across Australia valued at $2.839 million.
 The success of this program shaped FRRR’s subsequent education programs, including REAPing Rewards.
 This program was also included among the Top 50 Philanthropic Grants of all time, which were announced in 2013.